DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 This action also ensures that your team does not commit the key by accident.

-If your project includes sources via `<script>` tags (does not use bundlers), add a reference to the file that registers the license key:
+If your project includes sources from `<script>` tags (which do not use bundlers), add a reference to the file that registers the license key:

     <!-- tab: index.html --><script src="./dx.all.js" type="text/javascript"> </script>
     <script src="./devextreme-license.js" type="text/javascript"></script>